Omololafree/alx-pre_course/0x01-git/README.md

-I can do all things
+I can do all things updated